 Right around when these first media stories came out a Facebook support group was formed.
 By February 13th, another media outlet reported the cluster now included 18 people.
 The Facebook account reported 31 cases as of March 22, 2018.
 By April 4, Healthline, an online media outlet reported a cluster of 33 people.

 I’ts hard to say whether or not this cluster is a real concern.
 Five cases may or may not be higher than expected by chance (it’s tricky to know for sure), but certainly is high enough to justify some further investigation.
 However, I find it very hard to believe that the cluster has 33 confirmed cases in it.
 If it did, then there is something seriously, seriously wrong at Auburn.

 As everyone knows, social media is excellent at connecting people, but isn’t excellent at sharing correct information, and is usually not a platform for rigorous analysis and decision making.
-Online media sources (and some traditional sources) seem increasingly susceptible to ignoring good journalistic practice, and focus on the sensational–in the case, the large number of cases reported by Facebook–rather than carefully vetting information to confirm it’s validity.
+Online media sources (and some traditional sources) seem increasingly susceptible to ignoring good journalistic practice, and focus on the sensational–in this case, the large number of cases reported by Facebook–rather than carefully vetting information to confirm its validity.